KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Miscellaneous
 =============
+The choice of pipe materials are: 'PE40', 'PE80', 'SBR', 'EPDM', 'PVC'.
+Note: The model assumes no permeation in PVC pipes.

 The individual segment information, e.g. volume, permeation surface area, logK, LogD etc., are attributes of the segments themselves:

 .. ipython:: python